adamsoja1/Evolutionary-algorithm/README.md

 # Evolutionary-algorithm
-Evolutionary algorithm for given problem - solves the optimization problem provided by a tutor using the Evolution Strategy
+Evolutionary algorithm for given problem - solves the optimization problem using the Evolution Strategy

 ## Docker